sixfeetup/scaf/{{cookiecutter.project_slug}}/Readme.md

 If you need to update version pins for your project:

-* make or add the change in the appropriate requirements/*.in file
+* make changes in the appropriate requirements/*.in file
 * run `make compile`
 * if you need to see what packages are out of date, run `make outdated`